 Next, find out if the labs and technicians your doctor uses are in-network through your medical insurance provider.
 Just because your doctor is in-network doesn’t mean all related services will be.

-Comb through the fine print of your insurance policy and don’t be afraid to call your provider to figure out exactly what they’ll cover.
+Finally, comb through your insurance policy and don’t be afraid to call your HR coordinator and provider to figure out exactly what is covered.

 For example, your plan may cover fertility medications, but only for a specific brand.
-Or they may cover routine lab work, but only for their ‘preferred’ lab.
-Make sure both you and your health provider know the ins and outs of your plan so you can maximize your coverage when seeking fertility treatment.
+Or they may cover routine lab work, but only for designated labs.
+They may only cover a second IVF treatment if you have a successful pregnancy from the first treatment.
+Ask all the questions you can in order to maximize your coverage and minimize out-of-pocket costs when seeking treatment.